[pullquote]Runners need these food groups in particular

 Sometimes, there is no substitute for good old-fashioned carbs.
 And for runners that often means grabbing some cereal before a run or some toast or a sandwich to refuel after.
 Pasta on the eve of a big run is another popular choice.
 Because runners need a very high level of carbohydrates to be consumed every day, cereals and breads or even pasta become a convenient way to do this.

-However, to be smart about it, you should choose wholegrain breads, pasta, and cereals over refined carbs that have a lower glycemic index.
+However, to be smart about it, you should choose whole grain breads, pasta, and cereals over refined carbs that have a lower glycemic index.
 That way, the energy release is slower and can keep you going for longer, giving you the energy you need in a steady manner over time.
-Also, the fiber in these grains, not to mention the B vitamins, are good for your overall health, body weight management, gastrointestinal health, and immunity.22
+Also, the fiber in these grains, not to mention the B vitamins, are good for your overall health, body weight management, gastrointestinal health, and immunity.17

-Get your wholegrains in a simple cereal topped with milk or yogurt, fruits, and nuts for that magic mix of protein meets carbs.
+Get your whole grains in a simple cereal topped with milk or yogurt, fruits, and nuts for that magic mix of protein meets carbs.
 Ideal for a pre-run meal!
-A traditional oatmeal porridge is filling, fiber rich, and nutritious – without all the additives and sugar that come with processed cereals.
+A traditional oatmeal porridge is filling, fiber-rich, and nutritious – without all the additives and sugar that come with processed cereals.
 Plus, it is a low glycemic index food and can fuel you for longer.
-In one study by Penn State University, test subjects who had an old-school oatmeal breakfast could exercise for longer than those who had puffed rice cereal for breakfast.23
+In one study by Penn State University, test subjects who had an old-school oatmeal breakfast could exercise for longer than those who had puffed rice cereal for breakfast.18

 Alternatively, slap together a couple of slices of wholegrain bread with lean meats like turkey or chicken.
 If it is pasta you’re gunning for, be sure to avoid rich fatty or buttery sauces.
 Instead, have an omega-3 fatty acid-rich tuna and tomato sauce.
 Or a veggie loaded one that gives you lots of antioxidants.